STEPHEN LIGHTBOWN

 He has spoken at events across the UK and at festivals such as Shambala, Womad, Verve Poetry Festival and Lyra Bristol Poetry Festival.
 In addition, Stephen has read internationally in San Antonio, Texas.

-In August 2021 Stephen performed his first one man show ‘A Life With PIP’ having been commissioned by Coventry based theatre company Theatre Absolute.
+In August 2021 Stephen performed his first solo show ‘A Life With PIP’ having been commissioned by Coventry based theatre company Theatre Absolute.
 The show was based on their Humanistan Theme and was about Stephen’s experiences of applying for the PIP benefit.

 Additionally, he is a 2019, 2020 and 2021 Fellow of the literary organisation Zoeglossia.